 Seniors worked hard to raise the younger generations, and I am adamant about supporting their needs.
-I am working hard to support seniors here in Northwest Washington by strengthening Medicare, protecting Social Security, and advocate for other critical resources like nutrition assistance for seniors in Northwest Washington and across the country.
+This is why I am working hard to strengthen Medicare, protect Social Security, and advocate for other critical resources like nutrition assistance for seniors in Northwest Washington and across the country.

 Strengthening Social Security

 Social Security must remain a safety net that covers all of our seniors.
 Washington state seniors have spent a lifetime contributing to Social Security.
 They are entitled to the benefits they have earned.
 For that reason, I oppose the privatization of Social Security.
 While Social Security is fiscally sound for the near future, the retirement of the baby boom generation will strain it.
 We owe it to future generations to keep Social Security solvent and not take unnecessary risks with it.
 That is why I support a proposal to make the benefit formula more generous, use a cost-of-living formula that takes into account the expense of seniors’ purchases, and preserve Social Security for the future by scrapping the cap on income subject to Social Security taxes.